 Assumed the position of Global IT for the organization & its partner companies.

-Handled multiple roles with responsibilities including software design, software development, planning and, implementation.
+Handled multiple roles with responsibilities including software design, software development, planning and implementation.

 Understand the organizational structure & IT infrastructure and create the documents necessary for the company to obtain ISO 27001 Certificate.